-Canada celebrates 150th birthday with a party, Bono and heavy security
+Canada celebrates 150th birthday with celebrities, crowds, rain

-OTTAWA Thousands of revelers, British royals and even Bono will converge on Canada's capital on Saturday to celebrate the nation's 150th birthday with a massive party that will be held under a heavy security presence.
+on Saturday to mark the country's 150th birthday amid heavy security as many citizens braved incessant rains and long delays to reach the main site in the nation's capital.

-About 500,000 people are expected to be in Ottawa for the long-anticipated Canada Day festivities, which will feature a large outdoor celebration in front of the national Parliament, complete with acrobats, fireworks and musicians, including members of Irish rock band U2.
+About 500,000 people were expected to be in Ottawa for the long-anticipated Canada Day festivities, which features a large outdoor celebration in front of the national Parliament, complete with acrobats, fireworks and musicians, including singer Bono and other members of Irish rock band U2.

+Trudeau, accompanied by Britain's Prince Charles, shook hands with some of the thousands of revelers who converged on Canada's capital Ottawa for the festivities.

+"Canada is a country made strong not in spite of our differences but because of them," Trudeau told the gathering.
+"We don't aspire to be a melting pot – indeed, we know true strength and resilience flows through Canadian diversity."

 Some cities are celebrating in more unusual ways.
 Toronto, Canada's largest city, will have a giant rubber duck floating in its harbor, while Calgary will have a "living flag" composed of people wearing red and white.

-Security was already ramped up in the days ahead of the July 1 celebration and party-goers will have to contend with road closures and concrete barriers across entrances into Parliament Hill, located in downtown Ottawa.
+Security was already ramped up in the days ahead of the celebration and party-goers must contend with road closures and concrete barriers across entrances into Parliament Hill, located in downtown Ottawa.

+Heavy downpours prompted Ottawa firefighters to pump water off the grounds on Parliament Hill and the Ottawa Fire Service urged citizens to follow safety instructions.

-National and local police will also be out in force, with security top of mind for many Canadians in the wake of fatal attacks in London, Paris and Germany.
+National and local police were also out in force, with security top of mind for many Canadians in the wake of fatal attacks in London, Paris and Germany.

 Saturday marks the 150th anniversary of the day Canada officially became a country.
 Britain had ruled it before 1867.